craigrbailey/ClipsVault/README.md

 [![Tags](https://img.shields.io/badge/feature-Tags-green.svg)]()

 Tags allow you to categorize your clips based on various themes, events, or any other criteria you find relevant.
-Easily assign tags to your clips to create personalized collections and quickly locate specific clips whenever you want to revisit them.
+Easily assign tags to your clips to create personalized collections and quickly locate specific clips whenever you want to revisit them or maybe create montages of every funny moment.

 ### 2. Queue

 [![Queue](https://img.shields.io/badge/feature-Queue-blue.svg)]()

-The queue feature enables you to create a playlist of clips to watch in a specific order.
-As you come across interesting clips, simply add them to your queue and enjoy a seamless playback experience as Clips Vault automatically plays through your selected clips one by one.
+Keep track of which clips you still need to edit.
+By adding clips to the queue, streamers can easily prioritize and manage their editing tasks.

 ### 3. Notifications